65% off sale!

 If any of these sound like you, keep reading, because you’re exactly where you need to be.

-Once the program launches, you’ll receive emails as content is added in weekly, then you’ll have anytime access to the program content to start and stop any section of the program whenever you’d like.
-I’ll also check in via email to send you occasional reminders about the great info in the program.
+Once the program launches, you’ll receive emails as content is added in weekly, then you’ll have anytime access to the program content so that you can start and stop any section of the program whenever you’d like.
 The program is made up of mixed media to deliver the information — talking videos, demo videos, worksheets, downloads, and audio recordings.

 One of my favorite aspects of the program is the community — chat with other expecting moms and join LIVE conversations.